abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ## Run the consumer client to read all the events created:

-Open a new terminal on the client machine using following command.
+Open a new terminal on the client machine using the following command.

 ```console